 OUR RESEARCH PROJECTS

-We are continually working to evaluate our impact—we want to understand what works and what doesn’t so we can ensure our activities are valuable for our community, and that everything we are doing contributes to our long-term vision.
-We welcome feedback from our contributors, readers, social media followers and members of our wider community.
-We’ll be sharing more information about how you can get involved soon.
+We’re continually working to evaluate our impact—we want to understand what works and what doesn’t so we can ensure our activities are valuable for our community, and that everything we are doing contributes to our long-term vision.
+We welcome feedback from our contributors, readers, social media followers, and members of our wider community.
+Get involved by filling in our short anonymous survey(s) below.

 We provide mental health communication audits to universities and colleges.
 More is being done to support students, and more money is being invested than ever before, but students don’t seem to be feeling the impact.
 We believe this is, at least in part, due to a gap in communication, so these audits are designed to determine how successfully mental health services and support are communicated to students and provide recommendations for improvements.